Annual report and financial statements for the year ended 31 December 2025

 Accounting policy

-Investment income comprises interest earned on money market funds.
-Dividend income is shown net of any related tax credit.
-Dividends receivable are brought into account when Future Generations VCT’s right to receive payment is established and there is no reasonable doubt that payment will be received.
-Fixed returns on debt and money market funds are recognised so as to reflect the effective interest rate, provided there is no reasonable doubt that payment will be received in due course.
+Interest income on debt, corporate bonds and money market funds are recognised so as to reflect the effective interest rate, provided there is no reasonable doubt that payment will be received in due course.

+In the prior year, bond coupon income was presented within unrealised gains and losses in the Income Statement.
+With effect from the current year, the presentation has been revised to classify bond coupon income separately as investment income, as this more appropriately reflects its nature.

 Disclosure